-- (2) 11.0% Senior Notes include principal and interest payments based on a fixed interest rate of 11.0%.
-We expect to repay all or a portion of the 11.0% Senior Notes with the proceeds of this offering.
-See "Use of Proceeds." - (3) Senior Secured Credit Facility includes principal payments and estimated interest payments excluding the effects of our interest rate swaps.
-A portion of the interest is at a variable rate and for the purposes of this table has been calculated using LIBOR as of December 31, 2010, plus the applicable margin of 2.75%, resulting in an applied rate of 3.03%.
+- (1) 11.0% Senior Notes include principal and interest payments based on a fixed interest rate of 11.0%.
+On February 27, 2012, ATI redeemed \$200.0 million in aggregate principal amount of the 11.0% Senior Notes.
+See "Prospectus Summary-Recent Developments." - (2) 7.125% Senior Notes include principal and interest payments based on a fixed interest rate of 7.125%. - (3) Senior Secured Credit Facility includes principal payments and estimated interest payments excluding the effects of our interest rate swaps.
+A portion of the interest is at a variable rate and for the purposes of this table has been calculated using LIBOR as of December 31, 2011, plus the applicable margin of 2.5%, resulting in an applied rate of 2.78%.
 Actual payments will vary. - (4) As described in Certain Relationships and Related Party Transactions in NOTE 19 of our consolidated financial statements included in this prospectus, we entered into a service agreement with the Sponsors in connection with the Acquisition Transaction.
 Pursuant to this agreement, subject to certain conditions, we would be obligated to pay the Sponsors an annual service fee of \$3.0 million for certain advisory, consulting and other services.
 This service fee is excluded from the table beyond year 5, though we would expect it to continue as long as the service agreement remains in place.
-However, in connection with the consummation of this offering, the Company will pay Carlyle and Onex a fee of approximately \$16 million to terminate this agreement. - (5) Estimated pension funding and post-retirement benefit payments are based on a 5.3% discount rate and effective interest rate for funding purposes.
+However, in connection with the consummation of this offering, the Company will pay Carlyle and Onex a fee of \$16.0 million to terminate this agreement. - (5) Estimated pension funding and post-retirement benefit payments are based on an increasing discount rate and effective interest rate for funding purposes between 4.8% and 6.0%.
 Pension funding and post-retirement benefit payments are excluded from the table beyond year 5, though we expect funding and payments to continue beyond year 5.
-See NOTE 12 in our consolidated financial statements included in this prospectus for the funding status of our pension plans and other post-retirement plan as of December 31, 2010. - (6) Estimated warranty obligations, sales allowance programs and military price reduction reserves, which total \$128.5 million, \$36.7 million and \$25.1 million as of December 31, 2010, respectively, have been excluded from this table as amounts and timing of any payments are unknown. - (7) Through September 2011, we have paid Torotrak plc, or Torotrak, approximately 11.9 million GBP (or approximately \$18.0 million USD).
+See NOTE 12 in our consolidated financial statements included in this prospectus for the funding status of our pension plans and other post-retirement plan as of December 31, 2011. - (6) Estimated warranty obligations, sales allowance programs and military price reduction reserves, which total \$115.4 million, \$32.3 million and \$34.0 million as of December 31, 2011, respectively, have been excluded from this table as amounts and timing of any payments are unknown. - (7) As of December 31, 2011, we have paid Torotrak plc, or Torotrak, approximately 11.9 million GBP (or approximately \$18.0 million USD).
 In addition, we will pay Torotrak approximately 3.3 million GBP in March 2012, as a result of extending our agreement for another two years.
-We also have the right, at our option, to purchase exclusive perpetual full licenses for 10.0 million GBP.
+We also have the right, at our option, to purchase exclusive perpetual full licenses for 10.6 million GBP.
 All of these payments have been excluded from the table.